yoitsjenna/WomenInSTEMsymposium/README.md

 **Welcome Women in STEM Symposium!**

 We are so happy you are tuning in to learn about coding and some of the possibilities that you can apply to your work, school, or daily life.
+The "nRc coding group" was initiated at NRC Halifax as a cooperative way to bring together coders and those wanting to learn to code.
+We expanded to the NRC Women in Science and Innovation group by hosting a series of classes, and now, we are very happy to be part of one of the sessions at the Women in STEM Symposium.

 **Getting Started in R & R Studio**